rpartha/rpartha.github.io/_harp/writings/minimalisitc-web-browsing.md

 The quirk about this browser is that it can be controlled through just the keyboard and/or trackpad alone, which is a big plus for power-users.
 It also comes with the ability to use custom user scripts, the ability to add bookmarks complete with tags, the option to choose password managers such as 1Password or Bitwarden (my password manager of choice), and even some basic tracker-blocking capabilities.
-As excuting as this sounds, it may not be the best default option for a couple reasons.
+As exciting as this sounds, it may not be the best default option for a couple reasons.
 For one, it relies on the Electron browser engine, which is not in sync with Chromium, and could therefore pose a security risk.
 Secondly, it does not support traditional Chrome extensions, which could be a deal-breaker to many.